furkanbiten/bottomup_topdown_features/README.md

 to FasterRCNN with attributes.

 ## Requirements
 It is highly recommended that you create a virtual environment.
+Create the environment from the environment.yml file:

+``conda create --name <env> --file package-list.txt``

 ```
 detectron2
 torch >= 1.4.0